-Yesterday's post was sparked off by a book and a paper with this title.
-Kzarnic's paper was written in 2007 (although I came across only yesterday in the book) and is simply the best introduction to the topic I have come across - identifying what for him are the core approaches which the various intellectual disciplines offer to explain change - whether that change is described as "technical", "economic", "political" or "organizational".
-And adding some multidisciplinary approaches for good measure...
+Kzarnic's paper was written in 2007 and is simply the best introduction to the topic I have come across - identifying what for him are the core approaches which the various intellectual disciplines offer to explain change - whether that change is described as "technical", "economic", "political" or "organizational".
+And adding some multi-disciplinary approaches for good measure....

-Green's book focuses on one very small part of the picture - "people power" in poor "developing" countries, emphasizing right from the start that
+Green's book focuses on one very small part of the picture - "people power" in poor "developing" countries, emphasizing right from the start that more diverse set of players.

-Activists seeking social and political change usually focus their efforts on those who wield visible power, presidents, prime ministers and CEOs, since they hold apparent authority over the matter at hand.
-Yet the hierarchy of visible power is underpinned by subtle interactions among a more diverse set of players.
 Hidden power' describes what goes on behind the scenes: the lobbyists, the corporate chequebooks, the Old Boys Network.
 Hidden power also comprises the shared view of what those in power consider sensible or reasonable in public debate.
 Any environmentalist who has sat across the table from government officials or mainstream economists and dared to question the advisability of unlimited economic growth in a resource-constrained world will have met the blank faces that confront anyone breaching those boundaries.